A novella-length pair of Armitage III fanfics, comprising How She Has Burned and From Blue to Red Again.

-.
-Unusual for being fics written in 2013 for a 1995 series that has about five fanfics total, the series progresses from personal drama to civil war as it continues the story of Naomi Armitage: a robot built to give birth to human children, but who discovers that her true fulfilment lies in saving her dying race.
-Saving said race turns out to involve a lot of harmful-to-humans actions, however, and since her partner is human... well, it all goes downhill from there
+The series progresses from personal drama to civil war as it continues the story of Naomi Armitage: a robot built to give birth to human children, but who discovers that her true fulfilment lies in saving her dying race.
+Saving said race turns out to involve a lot of harmful-to-humans actions, however, and since her partner is human... well, it all goes from there.

 This work provides examples of: